DirectOutput/DirectOutput/Documentation/77_Source Code.md

 - GhostDoc was used to help documenting the code.
 This addon for Visual Studio is available at <a target="_blank" href="http://submain.com/products/ghostdoc.aspx">http://submain.com/products/ghostdoc.aspx</a>.
 - DoxyGen is used to generate the documention on the framework.
 Doxygen open source and can be found at <a target="_blank" href="http://www.doxygen.org/">http://www.doxygen.org/</a>.
 The config file for doxygen is included in the project files on GitHub.
 - 7Zip is used to create the deployment packages of the framework.
 It is available at <a target="_blank" href="http://www.7-zip.org/">http://www.7-zip.org/</a>.
-- filever.exe from Microsoft is used to extract the assembly version of the framework and embed it in the docu (all done in post build).

 \section sourcecode_use Using the source code